GyroSuperintelligence/BabyLM/guides/Genetics.md

 | `thread_uuid` | string | UUID format | Must be registered in central registry |
 | `thread_file_key` | bytes[256] | Key integrity | Must be derived deterministically |
 | `current_thread_keys` | array | `GeneKeysMetadata` dicts | In-memory write-buffer for events before flushing to a persistent file. |

+**Degeneracy:**
+A fundamental property of the system is that multiple different input masks (gene mutations) can produce identical tensor states.
+This is called degeneracy: a many-to-one mapping from mask to tensor.
+For example, F[2] and F[100] may be mathematically identical, and the system will always select the lowest index among degenerate patterns.
+This is a feature, not a flaw, and mirrors the redundancy found in biological genetic codes.